-Hopefield offers an extensive range of community programs in support of those most in need in the Sutherland Shire.
+Hopefield delivers a broad range of community programs designed to support those doing it tough in the Sutherland Shire.

 Founded with the belief that everyone should be valued regardless of background or current circumstance, Hopefield provides emotional, social and mental health support to vulnerable members of the community.

-Additionally, in partnership with One Meal, Hopefield served over 615 meals to families in need, a free service (to local residents)<delete that continues to expand on a weekly basis.
+Additionally, in partnership with One Meal, Hopefield served over 600 meals to families in need, a free service (to local residents) that continues to expand on a weekly basis.

 “Hopefield is a community based, Christ centred organisation, that provides holistic professional services, inspiring hope and transforming lives,” Vicki Sherry, CEO of Hopefield.